-Dr Subhasish Chakraborty obtained his first class Bachelor of Science degree in Physics and subsequent Bachelor of Technology degree in Radio-Physics and Electronics from the University of Calcutta, India (1991-1997).
+Dr. Subhasish Chakraborty obtained his first class Bachelor of Science degree in Physics and subsequent Bachelor of Technology degree in Radio-Physics and Electronics from the University of Calcutta, India (1991-1997).
 His research career began as a Research Engineer with Philips Telecommunications.
 At Philips (1997-1998) he developed high-frequency electronic circuits and phase-lock-loop synthesizers for application in private mobile radios, base stations and systems.
-In October 1998 he went to the University of Cambridge as a Cambridge Commonwealth Trust Scholar where he obtained his post-graduate degree in Microelectronic Engineering and Nanophotonics jointly with the Cavendish Laboratory, Department of Physics and the Department of Engineering.
-Following doctoral (1999-2003) and post-doctoral research at the University of Cambridge (2003-2005) and at the University of Leeds (2005-2007), he moved to the University of Manchester as a Lecturer to develop terahertz (THz) quantum cascade lasers (QCLs) and associated nanophotonics and plasmonics technologies (2007).
+In 1998 he went to the University of Cambridge as a Cambridge Commonwealth Trust Scholar, where he obtained his post-graduate degree in Microelectronic Engineering and Nanophotonics jointly with the Cavendish Laboratory (Department of Physics) and the Department of Engineering.
+Following doctoral (1999-2003) and post-doctoral research at the University of Cambridge (2003-2005) and at the University of Leeds (2005-2007), he then moved to the University of Manchester as a Lecturer to develop THz QCLs and associated nanophotonics and plasmonics technologies (2007).

 Dr. Chakraborty has served as a referee for the UK and European Research Councils and as an external PhD examiner for the Universities of Cambridge, Essex and Kent.
 He is a life-member of the Optical Society of America (OSA).